 I frowned, listening.

-Cata continued, “Unfortunately, at Denny’s state of wealth, these cravings can prove destructive on an unprecedented scale.
+Cata continued, “Unfortunately, at Denny’s level of wealth, these cravings can prove destructive on an unprecedented scale.
 He has the resources to pursue many disruptive projects, not all of them sound or beneficial, even if they make impressive headlines, which he enjoys.”

 “So your plan is to lull him into a stupor?”